flossy83/CalibrationTools/README.md

 #### Download

-Due to Bitbucket downloads no longer being free, the download is now hosted at my GitHub [here](https://github.com/CalibrationTools/CalibrationTools) (releases section).
+Due to Bitbucket downloads no longer being free, the download will hosted at my GitHub in the next few days.

 #### Donate